Best text to speech app for Android ebook listening: what to check

 If you have an EPUB

 Start with EPUB to audiobook, then check the EPUB text-to-speech checklist.
+If you organise EPUBs in Calibre, use the Calibre EPUB-to-audio guide without adding DRM or locked-library assumptions.

 If you have a TXT file